bitcoin knots - tradeprofinances.com

 The backbone of Bitcoin’s functionality is the blockchain.
 This distributed ledger acts as a secure and transparent record of every transaction ever made.
 Imagine a chain of blocks, each containing a set of transactions.
 These blocks are linked together in chronological order, forming a chain that is constantly growing as new transactions are added.

-Read More bitcoin tarkov
+Read More what's the price of bitcoin

 Each block is cryptographically linked to the previous block, making it virtually impossible to tamper with or alter any past records.
 This ensures the integrity and immutability of the blockchain, making Bitcoin a highly secure and transparent system.